nevendyulgerov/initialzr/README.md

 Our entrypoint is the safe jQuery "document ready" event.
 It is up to you how you build your entrypoint script.
 If you don't depend on jQuery, you can execute the above code, right after your node definitions.

 So, first we call ghibliService with a callback. ghibliService calls the endpoint, gets the ghibli data and executes the callback, passing it the data.
-Internally, the callback delegates responsibility to displayMovies.
-Internally, displayMovies calls node notifier and randomGradient.
+Internally, the callback delegates responsibility to iterateMovies. iterateMovies iterates the movies data and on each movie calls calls node notifier and randomGradient through a callback.

 That's it.
 Your app is ready for testing.